15 Unique Ways to Get Cultural in Delhi

 I’m sure you’ll visit some of Delhi’s famous temples, but try to time one of your visits so you can witness an aarti.

 An aarti is a sacred, religious ritual.
 Most Hindu, Jain and Buddhist temples have aartis at least twice a day, morning and evening.
 It’s a beautiful, devotional expression of faith.
-Everyone is free to join an aarti, regardless of religion or nationality.
+Everyone is welcome.

 During an aarti devotees stand in front of the shrine while a temple priest recites prayers and lights a lamp in front of the deity.
 Devotees often make offerings of flowers and coconuts which are then blessed by the deity, and offered back to everyone in the temple.

-All aartis are special, but the most fascinating ones I ever witnessed in Delhi are at the ISKCON temple.
+All aartis are special, but the most fascinating one I ever witnessed in Delhi was at the ISKCON temple.

 Chai walas like this fellow in Hauz Khas are everywhere in the mornings